Updated February 8, 2026

 Philip Fayne, Co-Owner

-Get a personalized complete solar system at a price typically half of what you’d find elsewhere, call now for a quote!
+Get a complete solar system at a price typically half of what you’d find elsewhere.

-Also visit quartzsitesolarpanels.com for the best prices on solar panels, inverters and batteries!
+Also visit quartzsitesolarpanels.com for the best prices on solar panels and batteries!

 $499 If you buy now!
 (Normally $599) - No Sales Tax